Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms: Positive Tensor network initialization protocol LTNR

 As we can see, in this case we would only have to do the same process as when calculating the total norm of the total tensor network, but stop at step $n$ and contract the bond index of the final tensor of the chain with a ones vector.

-We can see in the following Fig. \ref{fig:TT_Matrix_Pos} and \ref{fig:PEPS_Pos} how the partial lineal norm would be for a TT-Matrix layer and for a PEPS layer.
-This computation can be easily extended to general tensor networks, as long as we have a consistent ordering of the nodes.
+We can see in the following Fig. \ref{fig:TT_Matrix_Pos} and \ref{fig:PEPS_Pos} how the partial positive lineal sum would be for a TT-Matrix layer and for a PEPS layer.
+The same normalization principle extends to general tensor networks, although for networks with cycles the computational cost again depends on the contraction order and the induced boundary size.